MatasVaitkevicius/BMI-Calculator/README.md

 # BMI-Calculator
 BMI calculator

-An App thats is build using Flutter framework.
+An App thats is built using Flutter framework.